 Uncomplicated TMJ luxation

 The two radiographs above represent bilateral "subluxation" of the TMJ.
-The dog would cry our and scratch at the face.
+The dog would cry out and scratch at the face.

 TMJ trauma may cause luxation.
-The pet may appear to have a dropped jaw and the jaw may fasciculate or tremor.
+The pet may appear to have a dropped jaw, and the jaw may fasciculate or tremor.
 These luxations may be reduced with placement of a pencil between the carnasial teeth and gentle closure of the mouth.
 Great care is taken to avoid oral or dental injury!
-If the jaw is unstable and re-luxation occurs, we place a tape muzzel or orthodontic appliance to prevent widely opening of the mouth.
+If the jaw is unstable and re-luxation occurs, we utilize a tape muzzle or orthodontic appliance to prevent widely opening of the mouth.
 This stabilization is maintained for one to three weeks.

 Mouth locked into an open position!

-Open mouth "open mouth jaw locking" is may be due to TMJ luxation or TMJ dysplasia.
-TMJ luxation is often due to trauma but can also be due to TMJ dysplasia (or malformation).
+Open mouth jaw locking may be due to TMJ luxation or TMJ dysplasia.
+TMJ luxation is often due to trauma, but can also be due to TMJ dysplasia (or malformation).

 of the temporal bone is not articulated